MAHAJAN123-sujal/ETH-AVAX-proj1/README.md

 # ETH_AVAX_proj1

-This contract implements a basic token transfer mechanism where the owner of the contract can transfer tokens to other addresses.
-It also includes functions for depositing and withdrawing tokens with conditions checked using `require`, `assert`, and `revert` statements.
+This contract implements a simple teacher-student management system where the teacher (owner of the contract) can add students, record attendance, and assign marks.
+It includes functions with conditions checked using `require`, `assert`, and `revert` statements.

 ## Description

-The `ETH_AVAX_proj1` contract is a simple implementation of a token management system on the Ethereum blockchain.
+The `ETH_AVAX_proj1` contract is a basic implementation of a student management system on the Ethereum blockchain.
 It includes the following functionalities:

-- An initial token balance assigned to the contract owner.
+- Adding students to the class.
-- A method for depositing tokens.
-- A method for the owner to transfer tokens to other addresses.
-- A method for the owner to withdraw tokens.
+- Recording student attendance.
+- Assigning marks to students.
-- A mapping to keep track of token balances for each address.
+- A mapping to keep track of students' names, attendance, and marks.

 ## Contract Details